The most important thing you should do before you buy or sell a home is to have the home inspected!

 If you’re buying a home, be present for the home inspection, minimally towards the end.
 We will be able to answer any questions you may have about maintenance of the house and will be able to discuss any potential problems.
 If we find any major problems, you’ll need to negotiate with the seller to either lower the price of the home or have the seller repair the problem.
 If the seller is not willing to renegotiate, the buyer will then have the opportunity to rescind their offer.

-Inspections are performed following the standards of practice set forth by both International Association of Certified Home Inspectors (InterNACHI®) & the American Society of Home Inspectors (ASHI).
+Our inspections are performed following the standards of practice set forth by both International Association of Certified Home Inspectors (InterNACHI®) & the American Society of Home Inspectors (ASHI).
 Computer generated reports include digital pictures, are easy to read, clearly address concerns and include a summary which cross references the recommended repairs by specific trade.
-We are certified, fully insured and members of both the International Association of Certified Home Inspectors (InterNACHI® ) & the American Society of Home Inspectors (ASHI).
+We are certified, fully insured, experienced and members in good standing of both the International Association of Certified Home Inspectors (InterNACHI®) & the American Society of Home Inspectors (ASHI).